The 15 Best Places to See the Northern Lights in Ireland This Winter

 What are the “Northern Lights?”

-Before we dive in, it can help to understand what the “northern lights” actually are.
+Before I dive in, it can help to understand what the “northern lights” actually are.
 When charged particles emitted by the sun strike atoms in the atmosphere of earth, electrons in those atoms change energy states.
 As they return to their resting state they emit light, and voilà!
 This is what we call the aurora.

 However, it’s important to note that the phenomena of the northern lights are affected by the shape of the earth (a sphere), the magnetic field around our planet, the magnetic poles (north and south), and earth’s axial tilt.
 You can generally see the northern lights (and their sibling, the southern lights) at locations within a few degrees of latitude of the Arctic or Antarctic Circle.